 - Not reviewed (NR) notation on the PDL document indicates a new drug that has not yet been reviewed by the P&T Committee.

 Other items to note on the PDL document:

 - Drugs highlighted in yellow, on the PDL document, denote a change in PDL status.

-- Preferred brands do not count toward the monthly brand service limit.
-However, preferred brands count toward the drug service limit of 5/month.
+- Preferred brands do not count toward the monthly brand service limit of 2/month.
+However, preferred brands count toward the drug service limit of 6/month.

 - Unless otherwise specified, the listing of a particular brand or generic name includes all dosage forms of that drug.

 For more information about past PDLs and provider notices, visit the Preferred Drug List Archive.